AkRazu/Cosmic-World/README.md

 # Cosmic-World

-This is the website I made it on...
+This is the website I made...
 This website was some requirements ...
 I'm a beginner Developer...
 I tried my best to give a good output.
+Here Is the requirement of this website.
 Here Is the requirement of this website 😊